Trade Agreement Impacts on Municipal Procurement Processes

 As the NWPTA is negotiated at the provincial government level, Alberta Municipalities, which represents numerous Alberta municipalities, is a natural conduit to lobby the provincial government for support in this initiative.

-The Minister of Jobs, Innovation and Trade indicated the New West Partnership Trade Agreement (NWPTA) is designed to open more trade between the four parties than can be achieved nationally, under agreements such as the Canada Free Trade Agreement (CFTA).
-Alberta’s government continues to encourage other provinces to join the NWPTA as the most comprehensive trade agreement in Canada.
-The province will raise the possibility of adjusting thresholds with other NWPTA parties; however, all decisions to amend the agreement require consent of all four signatories.
+The Minister of Jobs, Economy and Trade’s letter in December 2023 expressed continued support for the New West Partnership Trade Agreement (NWPTA) and a desire for more provinces to sign on to the NWPTA to open more trade than can be achieved under the Canada Free Trade Agreement (CFTA).
+The Minister committed to raising the possibility of adjusting thresholds with other NWPTA parties; however, he stressed that decisions to amend the agreement require consent of all four signatories (British Columbia, Alberta, Saskatchewan and Manitoba) and did not indicate how strongly the province would advocate for amending the NWPTA thresholds to align with those in the CFTA.